verrazzano/docs/content/en/docs/customize/opensearch.md

 ```
 {{< /clipboard >}}

+#### Pre-built plugins for OpenSearch
-Here are some pre-built plugins that are bundled with OpenSearch.
+Here are some pre-built plugins that are bundled with OpenSearch Image.
 - analysis-icu
 - analysis-kuromoji
 - analysis-phonetic